DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 **The cognitive programming is complete.
 The ghost in the machine is identified.
 The story is confirmed.**

 We are not thinking our own thoughts.
-We are running **The Rulers'** control software, designed to keep us manageable rather than conscious, compliant rather than creative, seeking absent masters rather than claiming our own sovereignty.
+We are running **The Reges'** control software, designed to keep us manageable rather than conscious, compliant rather than creative, seeking absent masters rather than claiming our own sovereignty.
 Our consciousness is not our own—but understanding the programming is the first step toward debugging it and reclaiming the awareness we were originally designed to possess.

 The choice, as it has always been, is ours to make.